blairanderson/serverlessconsultants/plugins/serverless-python-requirements.md

 ```
 #### Custom Removal Patterns
 To specify additional directories to remove from the installed packages,
-define a list of of patterns int he serverless config using the `slimPatterns`
+define a list of patterns in the serverless config using the `slimPatterns`
 option and glob syntax.
 Note, it matches against whole paths, so to match a file in any
 directory, start your pattern with `**/`.
 ```yaml